ArikReuter/TNTM/README.md

 - "vocab": List of unique words in the corpus
 - "word_embeddings": Embeddings of each vocabulary where the i-th row is the embedding of the i-th word in the vocabulary.
 Has shape (len(vocab), embedding_dim).
 Has type torch.Tensor
 - "document_embeddings": Embedding of each document in the corpus.
 Has shape (n_document, embedding_dim) has type torch.tensor

+Return values, tuple of:
+- First, a matrix of shape (number_topics, len(vocab)) where each row contains the words of the topic sorted by their likelihood under the topic.
+I.e. the word at index (5,2) contains the third most likely word for topic 6.
+- Second, a matrix of shape (number_topics, len(vocab)) that contains the relative likelihood of each word under the topic of the respective row